worklil/PiedPiper/README.md

 # PiedPiper

-This website was created for learning.
-It has html, css.
-You can see the header and click on buttons, simple code for the website.
+This website was created for learning by using html and css You can see the header and click on buttons, a simple code for the website.